cranci1/AnimeGen/README.md

 ## APIs

 Thanks to all the Developer that are providing this apis for public use!
 By cliccking the name of each API, you will be able to see the API website.
+Without them this project wouldn't exist, so thanks very much to all of them!

 ### Working APIs